tahirjamali/koyeb-footer/README.md

 # koyeb-footer
-A responsive Footer made in pure CSS &amp; HTML
+A responsive Footer of koyeb website made in pure CSS &amp; HTML